Information Security Tips and Tools

 - Guard your PIN # at ATMS, POS systems or Gas Satation Pumps.

 - Gas Stations have been hit hard with 'skimming'.
 Skimming is when a device is attached to the pump's card reader, or even the entire face of the gas pump is replaced to acquire your card information.
+Next time you fill up, make sure to check out the card reader to ensure it is safe.
+If you aren't sure, go inside and pre-pay.

 - Never write your PIN # down anywhere in your purse or wallet.